favarete/ScripturaMobileApp/README.md

 - [ ] Add feature to pin projects
 - [ ] Add marker to last position during revisions of a text
 - [ ] Add option to delete (with confirmation dialog) projects

+Obs: When needing to patch use `npx patch-package <lib-name> --use-yarn`